fatih/vim-go/README.md

 ```

 Snippet feature is enabled only if the snippet plugins are installed.
 Below are
-some examples snippets and the correspondings trigger keywords, The `|`
+some examples snippets and the corresponding trigger keywords, The `|`
 character defines the cursor.
 Ultisnips has suppport for multiple cursors